 IS SUICIDE than murder.
-Surely this could hardly be argued worse THAN illness.
+Surely this could hardly be argued in the case of someone struck down by an incurable illness.
 We consider we are justified in putting

 MURDER? animals to death when their life has become a misery to them through old age or otherwise.
 Can we really argue that a man who shortens his life by a few months and thus saves his friends and relatives much needless suffering and anxiety is actually worse than a murderer?
 Surely it is impossible to take such a view seriously, however difficult it may be to justify suicide in the vast majority of cases.